 Washington, D.C., is inextricably linked with George Washington.
-Two other sites are also part of this Founding Father’s story: his Mount Vernon estate and Alexandria, Virginia.
+Two other sites are also part of this Founding Father’s story: his Mount Vernon estate and Alexandria, Va.
 Curated by GW students, this display of letters, prints and artifacts from the Albert H. Small Washingtoniana Collection presents a nuanced look at Washington through the places that shaped him.

 About the Exhibition